Let me show you how to build the perfect English study plan.

 Be a personal tutor.
-Best way to learn is to teach it.
+The best way to learn is to teach it.

-You could teach the English skill you excel at to your study group.
+You could teach the English skill you excel at in your study group.
 Or you could become a private tutor and teach these skills to others.

-By teaching the subject, it reinforced it into your mind with much greater clarity.
+By teaching the subject, it reinforces it in your mind with much greater clarity.

-In the last section, I introduce extra pieces of advice — pro-tips — in how to improve your studying and to ensure that you look after your health too.
+In the last section, I introduce extra pieces of advice — pro-tips — on how to improve your studying and to ensure that you look after your health too.